socek/baelfire/doc/bael.rst

 3.1 About
 ---------

 There is no need to create your own command lines just to run tasks.
-We created command line named "bael"
+Baelfire comes with command line task runner.
+It is called ``bael``.

 3.2 Help
 --------